 First, consider where you keep the dog.
 If you have an individual in the home with an allergy, then try to keep Fido in one main location.
 This might be the laundry room or an air-conditioned utility room.
 You might even keep him in a specific bedroom.

 Any time you can keep your dog away from the allergic individual, then you lessen the chances of a reaction.
-Also, if you are the person with an allergy, you can reduce the places in your home where you come in contact with dander and saliva that holds the offending protein.
+Also, if you are a person with an allergy, you can reduce the places in your home where you come in contact with dander and saliva that holds the offending protein.

 If your dog goes outdoor to “potty,” then reduce the presence of the allergy-provoking protein in two different ways.